P1SC3S03/NerdifyApp/README.md

 # Nerdify App

-Yes, I know, nobody every reads this...
+Yes, we know, nobody ever reads this... 🥱

 But, if you were strong and curious enough for this, congratulations! 🎉🥳

 We give you a warm welcome to Nerdify! 😊